 The Company's Board of Directors has adopted a Code of Business Conduct & Ethics that sets forth various policies and procedures intended to promote the ethical behavior of all of the Company's employees.
 The Company's Board of Directors has also adopted a Code of Ethics for Senior Financial Officers that applies to the Company's principal executive officer, principal financial officer and principal accounting officer.
 The Code of Business Conduct & Ethics and the Code of Ethics for Senior Financial Officers are available, free of charge, on the Company's website, http://ir.fbin.com/governing-high-standards.
 A copy of these documents is also available and will be sent to stockholders free of charge upon written request to the Company's Secretary.
-Any amendment to, or waiver from, the provisions of the Code of Business Conduct & Ethics for Senior Financial Officers will be posted to the same location on the Company's website.
+Any amendment to, or waiver from, the provisions of the Code of Business Conduct & Ethics or the Code of Ethics for Senior Financial Officers that applies to any of those officers will be posted to the same location on the Company's website.